ethan6077/react-app-movie/README.md

 ## Features

 * Functions including Autocomplete, localStorage and sorting
-* The app skeleton is created by "create-react-app", which accounts for 5% of the total code.
+* The app skeleton is created by "create-react-app"(React Framework Generator), which accounts for 5% of the total code.
 All the rest of the code is coded manually.
-* following the airbnb's linter rules strictly
+* Following the airbnb's linter rules strictly
 * No Redux/Flux implementation